gitroomhq/postiz-helmchart/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `postiz-app` deployment:
+To uninstall/delete the `postiz` deployment:

 ```bash
 $ helm delete postiz-app